wdolorito/deb_workstation/README.md

 All files from `root_files` can be copied to `/root` for convenience.  `createswap` will create a `swapfile` at the root of the filesystem and modify `/etc/fstab`.
 Modify `doas.conf` for user(s) and copy to `/etc`.
 Run `fix_pam.sh` to allow `gnome-keyring` to be used on login for users.  `findswap` will print a line useable for `/etc/default/grub` to enable hibernation. `set_default_browser` to fix `sensible-browser` links (will set firefox-esr).

 The `samsung_chromebook` folder has files specific to the first gen [Samsung Arm Chromebook, model XE303C12](https://www.samsung.com/us/business/support/owners/product/chromebook-xe303c12/).  i3/xorg is used over sway/wayland for max compatiblity.  `armhf` binaries for `codium` and `nodejs` development are still available, however c/c++ development is not easily available because development headers are unable to be installed..

+The second half of setup.txt in xorg should be installed for a [suckless](https://tools.suckless.org/) local installation.
+Install the packages with apt, then run `compile_suckless.sh` as user.
+This script will clone the dwm, slstatus, dmenu and st repos in to `$HOME/.local/suckless`, compile these projects using clang using the configuration files in `suckless-conf` and install each binary in to `$HOME/local`.
+Be sure to copy `.xinitrc-suckless` to the user directory and launch dwm with `start_dwm`.

+The mod key is `Alt` for dwm.
+Some important shortcuts to start with are `Alt+Shift+Enter` to start st (terminal program), `Alt-Shift-o` to launch Firefox, `Alt-p` to start dmenu (status bar changes to program launcher, start typing to get a list of launchable programs e.g. codium) and finally `Alt-Shift-q` to exit.
+Look at `xorg/suckless-conf/dwm-config.h` for other keyboard shortcut combinations.
+Modify `$HOME/.local/suckless/dwm/config.h` and recompile (`make clean install`) to add/change keyboard shortcuts.
+The same is true for the other suckless programs.  slstatus should be modified if default wifi interface is not `wlp2s0` or to monitor a different battery than `BAT0` and is necessary to modify to read `.bright` in the user home directory.  st should be modified if a different font is preferred over Inconsolata.  dmenu font is set in dwm's `config.h` (default is Liberation Mono in the included config files).